-Ethical banking, also known as sustainable banking, involves putting your money in banks that focus on environmentally and socially conscious business practices.
+Ethical banking, or sustainable banking, involves putting your money in banks that focus on environmentally and socially conscious business practices.
 This step is now more important than ever as everyone gets involved in the fight against climate change.
 It’s the least you can do too!.

 Ethical banking comes with many benefits to the environment and the investor.
-In this article, we will look at some of the prominent reasons why everyone should consider socially conscious banking or ecological banking.
+In this article, we will look at some prominent reasons why everyone should consider socially conscious or ecological banking.

 But before that, let us ensure we are all on the same page by giving detailed descriptions of ethical banking.